Contextual Bandits with Cross-learning: Introduction

-\begin{itemize} \item \textbf{Stochastic rewards, stochastic or adversarial contexts}: We design an algorithm called algorithm \ucbcross{} with regret of $\tilde{O}(\sqrt{KT})$.
-Here, ``CL" stands for Cross Learning. \item \textbf{Adversarial rewards, stochastic contexts with known distribution}: We design an algorithm called \expcrossk{} with regret of $\tilde{O}(\sqrt{KT})$. \item \textbf{Adversarial rewards, stochastic contexts with unknown distribution}: We design an algorithm called \expcrossu{} with regret $\tilde{O}(K^{1/3}T^{2/3})$.
-Here, ``U" stands for Unknown distribution. \item \textbf{Lower bound for adversarial rewards, adversarial contexts}: We show that when both rewards and contexts are controlled by an adversary, any algorithm must obtain a regret of at least $\tilde \Omega(\sqrt{CKT})$. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Stochastic rewards, stochastic or adversarial contexts}: We design an algorithm called~\ucbcross{} with regret of $\tilde O(\sqrt{\overline{\kappa}KT})$, where $\overline{\kappa}$ is the average size of the \textit{minimum clique cover} of the CL graphs; the minimum clique cover of a directed graph is defined in Definition~\ref{def:clique}.
+Observe that for complete CL graphs, $\overline{\kappa}=1$, and hence \ucbcross{} obtains regret $\tilde O(\sqrt{KT})$ under complete cross-learning, removing the dependence of the regret bound on the number of contexts $C$.
+On the other hand, when CL graphs contain only self-loops, i.e., under \emph{no cross-learning}, $\overline{\kappa}=C$, which leads to a regret of $\tilde O(\sqrt{CKT})$, as expected. \item \textbf{Adversarial rewards, stochastic contexts with known distribution}: We design an algorithm called \expcrossk{} with regret of $\tilde O(\sqrt{\overline{\lambda}KT})$, where $\overline{\lambda}$ is the average size of the \textit{maximum acyclic subgraph} of the CL graphs; see Definition \ref{def:acyclic}.
+We again note that for complete CL graphs, we have $\overline{\lambda} =1$, which implies that \expcrossk{} obtains regret of $\tilde O(\sqrt{KT})$ under complete cross-learning. \item \textbf{Adversarial rewards, stochastic contexts with unknown distribution}: We design an algorithm called \expcrossu{} with regret $\tilde{O}(\bar \lambda K^{1/3}T^{2/3})$.\footnote{For this result to hold we need an assumption that CL graph $G_i =G$ for any $i\in [K]$.} Here, ``U" stands for Unknown distribution. \item \textbf{Lower bound for adversarial rewards, adversarial contexts}: We show that when both rewards and contexts are controlled by an adversary, even under complete cross-learning, any algorithm must obtain a regret of at least $\tilde \Omega(\sqrt{CKT})$.